mwrouse/go-make/README.md

 # Basic Features
 Your make file can have:
 * Multiple sections, specified in any order that can call eachother
-* Global scoped and local scoped variables
+* Global scoped and local scoped variables (case insensitive)
 * Comments (no inline comments!)

 Comming Soon: